UniStuttgart-VISUS/power-overwhelming/README.md

 This project provides a library for measuring the power consumption of GPUs (and other system components) by various means.

 > **Note**
 > If you are here for the [instructions for building a bench table for measuring GPU power consumption](docs/HARDWARE.md), look in the `docs` folder.
+Over there, you also find some [lessons we learned about measuring power with Tinkerforge bricklets.](docs/TINKERFORGE.md)

 ## Building the library